-The Board of Directors presently has ten members, but will be reduced to seven members in connection with the Annual Meeting of Stockholders.
-There are currently four directors in Class III, whose term of office expires in 2016.
-The two nominees for Class III directors are Laura Brege and Stephen Davis.
-The other two Class III directors, William Wells and Leslie Iversen, Ph.D., have elected not to stand for re-election and the number of Class III directors is being reduced to two.
+The Board of Directors presently has seven members.
+There are currently two directors in Class I, whose term of office expires in 2017.
+The two nominees for Class I directors are James Daly and Edmund Harrigan, M.D.

-Each of the nominees is currently a Class III director.
-Ms. Brege was elected by our stockholders at our 2010 Annual Meeting of Stockholders and Mr. Davis was elected by the Board of Directors in September 2015.
-If elected at the annual meeting, each of these nominees would serve until the 2019 Annual Meeting of Stockholders and until her or his successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
-The terms of the directors in Classes I and II expire at our 2017 and 2018 Annual Meetings of Stockholders, respectively.
+Each of Mr. Daly and Dr. Harrigan was elected by the Board of Directors to fill a vacancy in January 2016 and November 2015, respectively.
+If elected at the annual meeting, each of these nominees would serve until the 2020 Annual Meeting of Stockholders and until his successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+The terms of the directors in Classes II and III expire at our 2018 and 2019 Annual Meetings of Stockholders, respectively.
 It is the Company's policy to encourage directors and nominees for director to attend the Annual Meeting.
-All of our directors, other than Mr. Wells, attended the 2015 Annual Meeting of Stockholders.
+All of our directors except Mr. Baker and Ms. Brege attended the 2016 Annual Meeting of Stockholders.

 Directors are elected by a plurality of the votes of the holders of shares present in person or represented by proxy and entitled to vote on the election of directors.
 The two nominees receiving the highest number of affirmative votes will be elected.
-Proxies may not be voted for a greater number of persons than the number of nominees named in this proxy statement.
 Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the two nominees named below.
 If any nominee becomes unavailable for election as a result of an unexpected occurrence, your shares that would have been voted for that nominee instead will be voted for the election of a substitute nominee proposed by the Board of Directors.
 Each person nominated for election has agreed to serve if elected.
 Our management has no reason to believe that any nominee will be unable to serve.